UK's first air ambulance to carry Blood on Board

 London’s Air Ambulance teams have attended over 26,000 missions in the Capital.
 London’s Air Ambulance has an international reputation for pioneering medical procedures which have been adopted across the world.
 London’s Air Ambulance pioneered thoracotomy (open chest surgery) at the roadside and in 1993 produced one of the World’s first survivors from this procedure.

-Commenting on the new ‘Blood on board ‘ initiative, Dr. Anne Weaver, Lead Clinician for London’s Air Ambulance, said “London’s Air Ambulance constantly strives to deliver cutting edge medical care at the scene of the incident.
+Dr. Anne Weaver, Lead Clinician for London’s Air Ambulance, said: “London’s Air Ambulance constantly strives to deliver cutting edge medical care at the scene of the incident.
 For several years we have felt that there was more we could do for patients suffering from serious bleeding.
 We have always provided highly trained, expert teams to care for injured Londoners and today we are pleased to further improve our service by carrying blood.

 The Mayor of London Boris Johnson said: 'London’s Air Ambulance has an international reputation for pioneering medical procedures, which have been adopted around the world.
 It provides a great service across the Capital and being able to carry blood on board means the team will be able to save even more lives.'